sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_Guide/Search_and_Query_APIs.md

 As explained previously, to get the second (or next) page of results in a query, you query for objects whose \_id field is less (older) than the \_id of the last object returned by the prior query.
 To get the previous (first) page of results again, you query for those objects whose \_id is greater (newer) than the first object returned in by the prior query.

-However, if you query for the third results page, and want to get the previous (second) results page, you need to restrict the query to those objects whose \_id is greater than the first object returned by the most recent query (third results page), and less than that of the last object returned in the query before that (second results page); or, equivalently, less than or equal to the first object returned in the initial query (first results page).
+However, if you query for the third results page, and you want to get the previous (second) results page, you need to restrict the query to those objects whose \_id is greater than the first object returned by the most recent query (third results page), and less than that of the last object returned in the query before that (second results page); or, equivalently, less than or equal to the first object returned in the initial query (first results page).
 The following demonstrates this.

 **First page (page 1)**